galkahana/pdf-text-extraction/README.md

 cmake ..
 ```

 Note that at this point the process will look for PDFHummus package.
-If not found locally it will download it from its repo.
-So inernet connection is what you want there.
+If not found locally it will download it from its [repo](https://github.com/galkahana/PDF-Writer).
+So internet connection is what you want there.

 ## Build and install